Rodolfo Sancho: Career

+Sancho gained early fame for his portrayal of Nicolás Medina Prieto "Nico" in 516 episodes of the teen drama series Al salir de clase from 1997 to 1999, thereby consolidating his television career.

-His first roles came in the 1990s in the television series Hermanos de leche, Carmen y familia, with small roles in other projects such as Muertos de risa and La comunidad.
-His first major role came portraying Nico in Al salir de clase for four years.
-In cinema, he worked alongside Javier Florrieta (Pacto de brujas), Sigfrid Monleón (La bicicleta) and with Jorge Sánchez-Cabezudo in his directorial debut, La noche de los girasoles.
+He worked alongside Javier Florrieta (Pacto de brujas), Sigfrid Monleón (La bicicleta) and with Jorge Sánchez-Cabezudo in his directorial debut, La noche de los girasoles.

 In 2012, he returned to La 1 for Isabel, a series depicting the life of Isabel I of Castile, portraying Fernando II of Aragón for three seasons before departing for another La 1 series, El Ministerio del Tiempo playing the part of Julián Martínez, a nurse working for SAMUR where he was a series regular for Season 1 and had a recurring role in the second season.

-His work on El Ministerio del Tiempo was delayed as he starred as the lead role in Antena 3's Mar de Plástico as Héctor.
+His work on El Ministerio del Tiempo was delayed as he starred as the lead role in Antena 3's Mar de plástico as Héctor.

+Rodolfo appeared on streaming platform HBO MAX in true crime series El caso Sancho, about the murder of Edwin Arrieta by Sancho's son.